-A. Train Pipe, Triple Valve, Auxiliary Reservoir, Brake Cylinder, Related Air Piping and Brake Rigging.
+A. Brake Pipe, Triple Valve, Auxiliary Reservoir, Brake Cylinder, related air piping and brake rigging.

-45. Q. What is the Main Reservoir used for ?
+45. Q. What is the Main Reservoir used for?

-A. To store sufficient compressed air to charge the Train Pipe and release the brakes.
+A. To store sufficient compressed air to charge the Brake Pipe and release the brakes, and to operate other pneumatic devices on the locomotive.

-46. Q. What is the Driver's Brake Valve used for ?
+46. Q. What is the Driver's Brake Valve used for?

-A. To control the flow of air from the Main Reservoir to the Train Pipe, and from the Train Pipe to the atmosphere.
+A. To control the flow of compressed air from the Main Reservoir to the Brake Pipe, and from the Brake Pipe to the atmosphere.

-47. Q. What is the Train Pipe used for ?
+47. Q. What is the Brake Pipe used for?